5 Best Spinning Reels For Steelhead Fishing: 2023 Buyers Guide

 The average size of the steelhead in your rivers can also be a factor to consider.

-On Lake Ontario rivers or west coast rivers where the average steelhead is much larger, a 3500/ 35 or a 40/4000 spinning reel is best for steelhead fishing.
+On Lake Ontario rivers or West Coast rivers where the average steelhead is much larger, a 3500/ 35 or a 40/4000 spinning reel is best for steelhead fishing.

 So for lake and ocean fishing where you might be casting from shore or fishing a river mouth, I would recommend a 40 to 4500 (4000 to 4500) size spinning reel for steelhead.

 In the meantime, I discuss the best reels for steelhead when float fishing on my page 4 Best Spinning Reels For Float Fishing.
-I use these same reels for lure fishing and for bottom bouncing and drift fishing for steelhead so check it out.

 If there’s a chance that there might be some salmon in the river when you are fishing for steelhead often, you can see the best reels for salmon at Best Reels For Salmon Fishing.